lowandrew/Plasmid_Assembler/docs/installation.md

 With this done, you'll need to make sure that any necessary dependencies are installed.

 #### Dependencies
-With that done, you will need to make sure that you have all of the depedencies for PlasmidExtractor installed and present on your $PATH.
+With pip installation done, you will need to make sure that you have all of the depedencies for PlasmidExtractor installed and present on your $PATH.
 The dependencies for PlasmidExtractor are:

 - [samtools >= 1.6](http://www.htslib.org/download/)
 - [bcftools >= 1.6](http://www.htslib.org/download/)